Pond-International/pond-agent/examples/README.md

 # Examples

-This directory contains example projects demonstrating how to use the Competition Agent to solve the [Sybil Addresses Prediction competition](https://cryptopond.xyz/modelFactory/detail/2).
+This directory contains example projects demonstrating how to use the Competition Agent to solve [Pond's AI model competitions](https://cryptopond.xyz/modelFactory/list).
 Each example is a complete end-to-end solution for a specific competition.

 ## Available Examples